ndodswor/Duda/README.md

     This script allows site visitors to easily switch between displayed languages in a site using flag icons corresponding to the selected language's country.

+    -----------------------------HOW THIS SCRIPT WORKS--------------------------------
+    This script sends visitors to pages on the site with the same name and the matching suffix (_en, _fr, etc) when the corresponding flag is clicked.
+If no page exists with this suffix, the visitor will reach a 404 page.

+    These language flags will be displayed based on the suffix and order of languages listed in the MLV.languages array.

+    The language set in MLV.defaultLanguage variable is assumed to be used for pages without a suffix.

+    When a user visits the site again after leaving, a cookie (with default duration of one day) will direct them to the appropriate language home page.

     ----------------------------HOW TO USE THIS SCRIPT--------------------------------
     1. Create a DudaOne site with pages in the default language without an extension
     2. Duplicate each of the pages once for each language you wish to add.
 You should